davs3275/sbs/med/collier.md

-myself towards any of them, notwithstanding that my disposition was such, that, had occasion offered, I might have acted thus ; but by the goodness of the gods, I met with no provocations to reveal myinfirmi- ties.
-It is likewise by their providence that mychild- hood was no longer managed by my grandfather's mistress ; that I preserved the flower of my youth that I was subject to the emperor my father, and bred under him, who was the most proper person living to put me out of conceit with pride, and to convince me that it is possible to live in a palace without the cere- mony of guards, without richness and distinction of habit,'without torches, statues, or such other marks of royalty and state ; and that a prince may shrink him- self almost into the figure of a private gentleman, and yet act, nevertheless, with all the force and majesty of his character when the common weal requires it.
+myself towards any of them, notwithstanding that my disposition was such, that, had occasion offered, I might have acted thus ; but by the goodness of the gods, I met with no provocations to reveal my infirmities.
+It is likewise by their providence that my childhood was no longer managed by my grandfather's mistress ; that I preserved the flower of my youth that I was subject to the emperor my father, and bred under him, who was the most proper person living to put me out of conceit with pride, and to convince me that it is possible to live in a palace without the ceremony of guards, without richness and distinction of habit,'without torches, statues, or such other marks of royalty and state ; and that a prince may shrink himself almost into the figure of a private gentleman, and yet act, nevertheless, with all the force and majesty of his character when the common weal requires it.
 It is the favour of the gods that I happened to meet with a brother, whose behaviour and affection is such as to contribute both to my pleasure and improve- ment.
-It is also their blessing that my children were neither stupid nor misshapen; that I made no far- ther advances in rhetoric, poetry, and such other- amusements, which possibly might have engaged my fancy too far, had I found myself a considerable pro- ficient; that, without asking, I gave my governors that share of honour which they seemed to desire, and did not put them off from time to time with pro- mises and excuses, because they were yet but young that I had the happiness of being acquainted with Apollonius, Rusticus, and Maximus ; that I have a clear idea of the life in accordance with nature, and the impression frequently refreshed : so that, con- sidering the extraordinary assistance and directions of the gods, it is impossible for me to miss the road of nature unless by refusing to be guided by the dictates and almost sensible inspirations of heaven.
-It is by their favour that myconstitution has held out so well, under a life of fatigue and business ; that I never had to do with Benedicta or Theodotus ; and, when I fell into some fits of love, I was soon cured ; that when I
+It is also their blessing that my children were neither stupid nor misshapen; that I made no farther advances in rhetoric, poetry, and such other- amusements, which possibly might have engaged my fancy too far, had I found myself a considerable proficient; that, without asking, I gave my governors that share of honour which they seemed to desire, and did not put them off from time to time with promises and excuses, because they were yet but young that I had the happiness of being acquainted with Apollonius, Rusticus, and Maximus ; that I have a clear idea of the life in accordance with nature, and the impression frequently refreshed : so that, considering the extraordinary assistance and directions of the gods, it is impossible for me to miss the road of nature unless by refusing to be guided by the dictates and almost sensible inspirations of heaven.
+It is by their favour that my constitution has held out so well, under a life of fatigue and business ; that I never had to do with Benedicta or Theodotus ; and, when I fell into some fits of love, I was soon cured ; that when I